Consultation begins: statute revision programme released

 Section 16 of the Legislation Act states that “All courts and persons acting judicially must take judicial notice of all Acts, regulations, and legislative instruments”.
 In the courts, official legislation is taken to correctly state the law without any further proof of its accuracy unless the contrary is shown.

-What will be official?
+What legislation is official?

-PDFs of the following documents will be official:
+PDFs of the following documents are official:

 - every Act and Legislative Instrument enacted or made since 2008